 - Los Padrinos Juvenile Hall

 If You Are a Loved One of an Inmate, We Haven’t Forgotten About You!

-Not only are inmates struggling with their difficult situations behind bars, their family and friends are struggling too.
+Not only are inmates struggling with their difficult situations behind bars, but their family and friends are also struggling too.

 Having a loved one behind bars is never going to be easy, but having the support from fellow believers reminds them they are not going through this difficult time all alone.

-Therefore, the Prison Ministry not only reaches out to those imprisoned, but also to the loved ones of those impressed.
+Therefore, the Prison Ministry reaches out to those imprisoned and their loved ones as well.

 There will be worship, prayer, words of encouragement, and fellowship to build unity between family members, uplift the brokenhearted, give hope to those feeling hopeless, and share the Good News of salvation with those who are still unsaved.

 The prison ministry will not be meeting until further notice.